-Following 21st Meeting of the Small Group on Wednesday 27 May 2015

-Note: in addition to 25 written comments, the Small Group members fielded more than 100 emails, phone calls and general conversations with the community that influenced the Groups' agreements.
+This Feedback was confirmed following the 21st Meeting of the Small Group on Wednesday 27 May 2015.
+Note: in addition to 25 written comments from a diverse range of stakeholder in the Large Working Group, the Small Working Group members fielded more than 100 emails, phone calls and general conversations with the community that the Group took on board in its agreements.